Debt and coronavirus push Hertz into bankruptcy protection | WTOP

 “Management has concluded there is substantial doubt regarding the company’s ability to continue as a going concern within one year from the issuance date of this quarterly report,” it said.

-Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment, but the company is likely to continue operating.
+Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment.

+Its biggest creditors are banks, but the filing lists IBM, Lyft, United and Southwest Airlines as others owed between $6 million and $23 million each.

+Hertz isn’t the first struggling company to be pushed into bankruptcy by the coronavirus crisis.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.